01 of 03

 Horticultural coir is a peat-like substance that is used in gardening and agriculture.
 It is made from the pith found between the fibers.
 The coir pith gets washed, heat treated, sieved, to remove large particles and graded.
 Very often it is compressed into blocks or bricks, which need to be soaked before using.
 You may also find bags or bales of coir.
 They can be hard to locate, but as coir becomes more mainstream, it should become more accessible and affordable.

 How is Coir Used in Gardening?

 Besides being used as a liner for hanging baskets, coir's most common use is as potting soil or an ingredient of potting mixes.
-For most seeds, it is recommended the mix contain no more than 40% coir.
+For most seeds, it is recommended the mix contain no more than 40 percent coir.

 Most potting mixes still use peat, but you can mix up your potting mix blend quite easily.
 Since coir is organic and sterile, it's an excellent choice for starting seeds.

 Coir is also used as a soil amendment.
 It improves the air porosity of soils, even when wet, and aids in moisture retention.
-Coir absorbs 30% more water than peat and is much, much easier to re-wet, when dry.
+Coir absorbs 30 percent more water than peat and is much, much easier to re-wet, when dry.

 You can use coir to amend any soil.
 It helps loosen the texture of clay soil and improve drainage.
 It also allows the sandy soil to hold onto water longer.

 What are the Advantages of Using Coir over Peat?